 The show premiered at the Scottish Storytelling Centre in October 2019.
 The first dates of a planned Scottish tour took place at The Traverse in March 2020, before the rest of the tour was postponed due to COVID-19.

 A digital version of the show was created with support from Unlimited and The Paul Hamlyn Foundation.
 The film premiered at the Southbank Centre’s Unlimited Festival in January 2021, and was shown as part of Summerhall’s hybrid Edinburgh Fringe programme.
-Check the News page for current tour dates.
+Since September 2021, Within Sight has been slow touring around Scotland to venues including Macrobert Arts Centre and The Byre Theatre – check the News page for upcoming dates.